tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/the-perfect-transition-plan-how-we-get-from-a-to-b-stress-free.md

 * Make a dinner with all of our leftover food!
 * Actually pack, while complaining.
 * Look up basic words in language of destination, pre-school reading list-like, ie. yes, no, thanks, please, hello, goodbye, 1-10 and 'wine please!'
+* Download your tickets to your phone to make sure they're available offline and take screenshots of them just in case.
 * Plug in our laptops and phones overnight.
 * Be sure our passports are in a backpack, not the suitcase.